gabrieldasneves/gabrieldasneves/README.md

 ## A science enthusiast, engineering lover, backpacker, surfing lover and amateur musician

-- 🌱 I’m interested in Machine learning, data visualization and WEB-DEV
+- 🌱 I’m interested in data visualization and WEB-DEV
 - 👯 I’m looking to collaborate on meaningful projects
 - 💬 Ask me about any topic so we can learn together!
 - 📫 How to reach me: https://gabrieldasneves.github.io/Business-card/